Maakai123/projects/OMINIFOOD/text.md

      /*Percentage of user's browser font-size settings*/
     font-size: 62.5%
 }
-The user can now increase the font size on thier browser, if he/she wants to increase font size to 7.5, just increase it to 12px which 128o.625
+The user can now increase the font size on thier browser, if he/she wants to increase font size to 7.5, just increase it to 12px which 128o.625 but 1 rem is still 10px, when you set width and padding they still multiply by 10px as default.

 https://meet.google.com/qoi-wsfg-gnq

-1:33:55
+## NOTE
+when creating buttons use anchor element like a link , because link goes somewhere or other pages while a button use for actions which is not for navigation.